The Sweet: New Sweet, Brian Connolly's Sweet (1984–1997)

 During the early 1990s, Connolly played the European "oldies" circuit and occasional outdoor festivals in Europe with his band.
 On 22 March 1992, a heavy duty tape recorder was stolen from the band's van whilst at a gig in the Bristol Hippodrome with Mud.
 It contained demos of four new songs, totalling about 20 mixes.

 Legal problems were going on in the background over the use of the Sweet name between Connolly and Andy Scott.
 Both parties agreed to distinguish their group's names to help promoters and fans.
 The New Sweet went back to being called Brian Connolly's Sweet and Andy Scott's version became Andy Scott's Sweet.

 In 1994, Connolly and his band played in Dubai.
 He appeared at the Galleria Theatre, Hyatt Regency.
 He also performed in Bahrain.

 By this time Connolly had healed the differences with Steve Priest and Mick Tucker, and was invited to the wedding of Priest's eldest daughter, Lisa.
 At the private function, for which Priest specially flew back to England, Priest and Connolly performed together.

 In 1995, Connolly released a new album entitled Let's Go.
 His partner Jean, whom he had met a few years earlier, gave birth to a son.
 Connolly also performed in Switzerland that year.

-On 2 November 1996 British TV Network Channel 4 aired a programme Don't Leave Me This Way, which examined Connolly's time as a pop star with the Sweet, the subsequent decline in the band's popularity, and its impact on Connolly and the other band members.
+On 2 November 1996 British TV Network Channel 4 aired a programme Don't Leave Me This Way, which examined Connolly's time as a pop star with Sweet, the subsequent decline in the band's popularity, and its impact on Connolly and the other band members.
 The show revealed Connolly's ill health but also that he was continuing with his concert dates at Butlins.
 Connolly and his band had appeared at Butlins a number of times on tour during the early 1990s.